git360Flip/Workshop-Xposed/EXERCISES.md

 emulator can't access to it, it's why we have setup a ContentProvider and you have to edit your XposedClass.

-# Very Quick Tutorial - How to retrieve saved data outside of your application
+## Retrieve saved data outside of your application

 To get your data (preferences):
 ```javascript